 Most common cycling frequency for female dogs is every six months or twice a year.
 Many dogs have this like a clock set up and are cycling at exactly predictable rate.
-Just like some humans do.

 While, there should be no worries having some irregularities in heat cycle, they may also point to health problems underlying.
 Consider mentioning it to a vet during next regular check up visit.
 Especially if your dog had regular cycles, and suddenly something happened differently.